Carrie Steckl earned her Ph.D. in Counseling Psychology with a Minor in Gerontology from Indiana University – Bloomington in 2001.

 But sometimes, self-focus can become a hazard.
 When we spend an inordinate amount of time and energy thinking about ourselves – especially the things we feel we did wrong or the things we’d like to change – self-focus can turn into rumination.
 If you’re not familiar with that term, think of it as brooding (we can all envision characters in movies that are brooding under a dark cloud).

 Rumination can trap us in a vicious cycle of overthinking about something, trying to correct what only feels wrong to us (others close to us will most likely not even realize there’s a problem), and then creating more self-doubt, inner conflict, and rumination.
 It’s a major contributor to depression and anxiety, sucks our time and spirit, and can lead to unhealthy coping strategies.
 In other words, while self-focus can be productive, rumination can be downright evil.
+Discover the state of your mental health with our reliable online anxiety quiz.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs